-Anna McDonald amassed 15 top-five finishes, including two victories as a junior.
-McDonald racked up a majority of her top-five finishes in the 100 backstroke.
-She set a career best in the 200 IM (1:59.91) during prelims at the 2018 Big Ten Championships.
+McDonald amassed 15 top-five finishes, including two victories as a junior.
+She racked up a majority of her top-five finishes in the 100 backstroke.
+McDonald set a career best in the 200 IM (1:59.91) during prelims at the 2018 Big Ten Championships.
 At the conference meet, McDonald took 19th in the 200 back, 24th in the 200 IM and 27th in the 400 IM.
 She added a fourth-place finish (200 back) and a fifth-place effort (200 IM) at USA Winter Nationals.
-A standout in the classroom, McDonald was an honorable-mention CSCAA Scholar All-American for the second time.
-She was also a Big Ten Distinguished Scholar and captured academic All-Big Ten accoloades for the second straight season.
-She earned her third spot on the Tom Osborne Citizenship Team.
+A standout in the classroom, McDonald was an honorable-mention CSCAA Scholar All-American and a Big Ten Distinguished Scholar.

 McDonald came to Nebraska following an outstanding career at Evergreen High School.
 McDonald’s team was crowned Colorado Class 4A state champions in both 2014 and 2015.
 She was the state runner-up in the 200-yard individual medley in 2015.
 Her 400-yard freestyle relay team also earned a state title.
 McDonald also swam for the Jeffco Hurricanes.
 She earned a top-eight finish at sectionals in the 200-yard backstroke, with her team capturing a second-place finish.
 McDonald was a standout in the classroom, earning a spot on Evergreen High School’s honor roll as well as being named a Scholastic All-American.
 McDonald was also a member of National Honor Society.

 The daughter of Susan and John McDonald, Anna was born on Dec.
 23, 1996, in San Antonio, Texas.
 She has two younger sisters, Kate and Maggie.
+Kate is a sophomore swimmer at Tulane in 2018-19.
 Anna is a nutrition, exercise and health science major.
-A two-time honorable-mention CSCAA Scholar All-American, she was a Big Ten Distinguished Scholar in 2018 and earned her second straight academic All-Big Ten award.
-She is a six-time member of the Nebraska Scholar-Athlete Honor Roll.
-She is also a three-time selection to the Tom Osborne Citizenship Team (2016, 2017, 2018).
+A two-time honorable-mention CSCAA Scholar All-American, she was a Big Ten Distinguished Scholar in 2018.
+She is a three-time academic All-Big Ten selection.
+She is a seven-time member of the Nebraska Scholar-Athlete Honor Roll.
+She is also a four-time selection to the Tom Osborne Citizenship Team.
 She chose Nebraska over Vermont, Utah, Bucknell and Villanova.